-It is a superficial infection of the yeast of the mouth that can affect the tongue, the inner cheek (buccal mucosa), the region of the inner lip and occasionally the gums.
+It is a superficial infection of the yeast of the mouth that can affect the tongue, the inner cheek (buccal mucosa), the region of the inner lip, and occasionally the gums.

 What are the causes and risk factors of oral candidiasis?

-Thrush is caused by an overgrowth of the yeast Candida albicans, which is commonly found on the surface of the skin, the oral cavity and throughout the intestinal tract of healthy individuals.
+Thrush is caused by an overgrowth of the yeast Candida albicans, which is commonly found on the surface of the skin, the oral cavity, and throughout the intestinal tract of healthy individuals.

-In older children and adults, oropharyngeal candidiasis is associated with several risky behaviors, including prolonged or repeated use of oral antibiotics, prednisone (or other steroid medications), smoking, dentures.
+In older children and adults, oropharyngeal candidiasis is associated with several risky behaviors, including prolonged or repeated use of oral antibiotics, prednisone (or other steroid medications), smoking, and dentures.

-Also the use of contraceptive pills and medical conditions, especially diabetes (either I or type II) or any disease that can suppress your immune system (HIV / AIDS ).
+Also, contraceptive pills and medical conditions, especially diabetes (either I or type II) or any disease that can suppress your immune system (HIV / AIDS ).

 Such medications require rinsing the mouth with water and then spitting out the water to remove any non-inhaled medication.